dmbarbour/glas/docs/GlasDesign.md

 Compared to virtual memory backed by disk, content addressing has benefits for incremental computation, orthogonal persistence, and structure sharing.
 A lot of work doesn't need to be repeated when a hash is known.
 When communicating large values, it also works nicely with [content delivery networks (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).

 ## Thoughts

-### Data Abstraction

-Data abstraction is a property of a program, not of data.
-Data is abstract in context of a program insofar as that program does not directly observe the data, instead observing it only through provided interfaces.
-Ideally, data abstraction is enforced based on compile-time analysis.
-However, such analysis is difficult in many cases.
-Dynamic enforcement is feasible by adding annotations to data:

-        type Node =
-            | ...
-            | Abstract of Key * Tree

-Annotations can 'wrap' or 'unwrap' abstraction nodes based on a matching Key.
-Attempting to observe data without unwrapping it, or attempting to unwrap with the wrong Key, would be a divergence error.
-Some reflection APIs could peek under the hood.
-An optimizer can potentially remove or disable wrap/unwrap annotations when it can be locally proven safe, giving us some benefits of static analysis.

-We can further constrain manipulation of abstract data: 'linear' data must not be copied or dropped, and 'scoped' data restricts storage and communication.
-In this case, efficient dynamic enforcement may involve caching a few tag bits per Node (perhaps via packed pointers).
-We don't need much: plain old data vs. linear runtime-scoped data could use just one bit, and (together with algebraic effects) should adequately cover most use cases.

-*Note:* Intriguingly, specific annotations for data abstraction could be enforced cryptographically, using symmetric or asymmetric keys.
-This would allow for data abstraction to be enforced even in context of remote procedure calls and reflection APIs.
-An optimizer can lazily defer encryption within a runtime or across 'trusted' RPC boundaries.
-However, I doubt this is worth the performance and system flexibility costs in most cases.

 ### Type System